 Buttons #

 You can define buttons for each piece of content.
-When the content is being viewed, these buttons will appear on the screen either by long pressing or pressing the q key.
-You can assign various actions to these buttons that are specific to the content.
+When the content is played, the buttons appear on the screen after a long tap or by pressing the q key.
+You can assign various content-dependent actions to them.

 How to define a button #

-To define a button, place a button definition file in the top folder of the content package.
-The name of the file should be BUTTON0.txt, and additional buttons can be defined as BUTTON1.txt, and so forth.
-You can define up to 10 buttons, from BUTTON0.txt to BUTTON9.txt.
+Place a button definition file in the top folder of the content package.
+The first file must be named BUTTON0.txt; additional buttons use BUTTON1.txt, etc. You can define up to 10 buttons, up to BUTTON9.txt.

 BUTTON0.txt